Last updated on : 01 Jul, 2025

 Methylcobalamin is considered one of the most potent forms of vitamin B12 available.
 It is a biologically active form of B12 that the body can readily utilise.
 However, the form of B12 may depend on individual needs and preferences, and it is best to consult a doctor for guidance.

-Fruits typically don’t contain significant amounts of B12.
-Animal-based foods like meat, fish, and dairy are better sources.
+Fruits typically don’t contain significant amounts of vitamin B12.
+Animal-based foods, such as meat, fish, and dairy, are better sources of the vitamin.
 Consider fortified plant-based alternatives for B12 in a vegan diet.

-Ensuring a balanced diet containing vitamin b12 vegetables and fruits and meat, fish, eggs, dairy, or fortified plant-based foods will help you meet your daily B12 needs.
+Ensuring a balanced diet containing vitamin B12-rich foods like meat, fish, eggs, dairy, and fortified plant-based foods will help you meet your daily B12 needs.

 Various B12 supplements are available, and the specific name may vary by brand.
 Common ones include cyanocobalamin and methylcobalamin.
-Consult a healthcare professional for personalized advice.
+Consult a healthcare professional for personalised advice.

 Disclaimer